Google Translate Disclaimer

 There are two concurrent jurisdictions in Canada: the central government in Ottawa and the 10 provincial governments.
 These jurisdictions are "co-sovereign," in that each has exclusive constitutional responsibilities as well as some shared ones; together they make up the Canadian State.
 The three territories, while receiving their authority from the Parliament of Canada, have been granted the right to exercise many powers similar to those of provinces.
 Their form of government continues to evolve.

-The Canadian Head of State is a hereditary monarch, Her Majesty Queen Elizabeth II, Queen of Canada, who reigns over Canada's parliamentary democracy and federal state.
-The Queen is personally represented by the Governor General for Canada as a whole and by the Lieutenant Governor in each of the 10 provinces; they carry out most of her functions as Head of State.
+The Canadian Head of State is a hereditary monarch, His Majesty King Charles III, King of Canada, who reigns over Canada's parliamentary democracy and federal state.
+The King is personally represented by the Governor General for Canada as a whole and by the Lieutenant Governor in each of the 10 provinces; they carry out most of his functions as Head of State.
 Territories are under federal jurisdiction; they do not have Crown representatives.
 Territorial governments are instead headed by commissioners who are appointed by the federal government, an authority the commissioner represents in the territory.

 Visit Canadian Heritage to learn more about the Canadian Monarchy.